poornimagodavarthy/BrainTumor-Detection/README.md

 3. **Navigate to the Notebook File:**

 5. **Preprocess Dataset**
-   - download the [dataset](## Dataset) from BraTs
+   - Download the [dataset](https://data.mendeley.com/datasets/w4sw3s9f59/1) from BraTs.
-   -  preprocess by running the code blocks for testing and training
+   - Preprocess by running the code blocks for testing and training.

 6. **Getting the Model**
    - Import the model to your Google Drive